All-About-Berlin/ursus/README.md

 # Ursus

-Ursus is the static site generator used by [All About Berlin](https://allaboutberlin.com).
+Ursus is the static site generator used by [All About Berlin](https://allaboutberlin.com) and my [personal website](https://nicolasbouliane.com).
 It turns Markdown files and [Jinja](https://jinja.palletsprojects.com/) templates into a static website.

+It also renders images in different sizes, renders SCSS, minifies JS and generates Lunr.js search indexes.

 This project is in active use and development.